Lessons on Raising Children with Dwarfism

 Rebekah and Chris were both born with Achondroplasia, more commonly known as dwarfism.
-They are married and have two children, Ryan—who received no diagnosis for dwarfism, and Ella–who does have dwarfism.
+They are married and have two children, their son Ryan—who does not have a dwarfism diagnosis, and their daughter Ella–who does have dwarfism.

 When they decided to have kids, Rebekah and Chris wanted to know how likely it was that their children would have dwarfism.
-The doctors said that there was a 25% likelihood of their children not having dwarfism, a 50% chance of them having dwarfism, and a 25% probability that they would have double dwarfism.
-Double dwarfism meant that the child would not live long after birth.
+The doctors said that there was a 25% likelihood of their children not having dwarfism, a 50% chance of them having dwarfism, and a 25% probability that they would have a severe dwarfism condition that would result in them not living long after birth.’

-Rebekah relates, “I think what our parents did best was helping us understand who we are, living with dwarfism and knowing that we were the ones who defined who we are and not the people around us.”
+Rebekah and Chris’s dwarfism came from their own parents, who helped them in many ways learn to cope with their differences.“I think what our parents did best was helping us understand who we are, living with dwarfism and knowing that we were the ones who defined who we are and not the people around us.”

-Rebekah feels strongly about teaching others correctly about people with dwarfism.
-She sees that the world sometimes shuns or stares at people who are different, but that is only caused by a lack of understanding.
 When Ella was a baby, people would come up to Chris and Rebekah and want to see their daughter in the stroller.
 It was hard for Rebekah when all they wanted was to see what Ella looked like rather than understand the diagnosis that she had.

-On the other hand, there are many people who sincerely desire to care for and learn about dwarfism.
+Rebekah teaches other people about people with dwarfism.
+She knows people often shun or stare at people who are different, but only because they lack understanding.
 “I love it when the parents or the kids ask questions [about dwarfism],” Rebekah says.
-“I find that when the parents don’t explain what’s going on [to their kids], it gives them fear of that difference.”
+“I find that when the parents don’t explain what’s going on [to their kids], it gives them a fear of that difference.”

 Through their dwarfism, Rebekah, Chris, and Ella are showing others that appearances are not important.
 In a time where understanding people is what matters most, Rebekah, Chris, and Ella are paving the way.